jito-foundation/jito-solana/docs/src/operations/best-practices/monitoring.md

 Once your environment variables are set, restart `agave-watchtower`.
 You should see output about your validator.

 To test that your Telegram configuration is working properly, you could stop your validator briefly until it is labeled as delinquent.
 Up to a minute after the validator is delinquent, you should receive a message in the Telegram group from your bot.
 Start the validator again and verify that you get another message in your Telegram group from the bot.
 The message should say `all clear`.

+## Collecting metrics

+It is important to collect metrics: it helps diagnose existing problems and allows to anticipate future ones.

+### metrics.solana.com

+There are several public dashboards available, one of them is hosted at [metrics.solana.com](https://metrics.solana.com).
+Reporting to the solana.com public dashboard is even required if you participate in the [Solana Foundation Delegation Program](https://solana.org/delegation-program).
+Using it is done by simply setting the `$SOLANA_METRICS_CONFIG` variable in your validator's environment (e.g. at the beginning of your `validator.sh` script).

+Refer to the [available Solana clusters documentation](../../clusters/available.md) to get the appropriate value of `$SOLANA_METRICS_CONFIG` for your validator.